 Does NMN Work?

 While I believe NMN will raise NAD levels, I think we need better studies.
 I want to know more about the side effects.
 So far, there is a lack of human evidence demonstrating that boosting NAD concentrations improves the quality of human life or reduces disease risk.
-Likewise is no clinical proof showing NMN supplements prolong the lifespan -or healthspan -of humans.
+Likewise is no clinical proof showing NMN supplements prolong the lifespan -or health span -of humans.

-Here's NMN Supplements on Amazon
+Here's Are The Supplements on Amazon

 Any Comments or Questions?